Save time and money with Loans Canada

 Is bankruptcy the right choice for your tax debt?
 Find out here.

 As already mentioned, bankruptcy is a last resort.
-That said, there are certain situations where bankruptcy might be the right choice to make:
+That said, there are certain situations where bankruptcy might be the right choice to make in Vancouver:

 - If you can’t keep up with your debt payments